+Finally, let's consider the case when $d=7$.
+According to Theorem \ref{th5}, we know that $H$ contains an independent set that intersects every maximum clique.Assume that $S_1$ is the stable set obtained from Theorem \ref{th5}.
+Let $H_1=H\setminus S_1$.
+We can assume that $\omega(H_1)=5$, as otherwise, the proof is complete.
+Since $\omega(H_1)=5$, we can verify that $H_1$ is not the strong product of an odd hole and a clique.
+Consequently, by Theorem \ref{th0}, $H_1$ contains a stable set that intersects every maximum clique.
+Let $S_2$ be this stable set.
+Therefore, the proof is complete by considering the graph $(H\setminus (S_1\cup S_2), S_1\cup S_2)$.
+Thus, the proposition holds. \end{proof}

-\begin{proof}[\bf Proof Lemma \ref{ml1}] As $H$ is $ K_{d}\setminus e$-free, by Theorem \ref{M.th}, it can be checked that Lemma \ref{ml1} holds for the case that $q\geq 3$, also by Proposition \ref{p1}, Lemma \ref{ml1} holds for the case that $q=2$, hence the proof is complete. \end{proof} By Theorem \ref{mth1} it can be said that for each graph with maximum degree $5$ say $H$ where $H$ is $K_5\setminus e$-free, there exist $(V_1,V_2)$-decomposition of $V(H)$, so that $H[V_1]$ is a maximum acyclic induced subgraph, $\omega(H[V_2]), \Delta(H[V_2])\leq 3$, and $H[V_2] $ either is $K_{3}$-free or its $3$-cliques of $H[V_2]$ are disjoint, which is better than Theorem \ref{th1}.
+\begin{proof}[\bf Proof Lemma \ref{ml1}] As $H$ is $ K_{d}\setminus e$-free, by Theorem \ref{M.th}, it can be checked that Lemma \ref{ml1} holds for the case that $q\geq 4$, also by Proposition \ref{p1}, Lemma \ref{ml1} holds for the case that $q=2,3$, hence the proof is complete. \end{proof} According to Theorem \ref{mth1}, for any graph $H$ with a maximum degree of $5$ that is $K_5\setminus e$-free, there exists a partition $(V_1, V_2)$ of $V(H)$ such that $H[V_1]$ is a maximum acyclic induced subgraph, and $\omega(H[V_2])$ as well as $\Delta(H[V_2])$ are both at most $3$.
+Moreover, $H[V_2]$ is either $K_3$-free or its $3$-cliques are disjoint, which is an improvement over Theorem \ref{th1}.